Figure's Democratized Prime: How On-Chain Warehouse Lending Is Changing Finance

 March 21, 2026

 This isn't theoretical.
-Democratized Prime is processing over $1 billion per month in loan originations, its HELOC pools have received an AAA rating from S&P, and the platform's parent company (Figure Technology Solutions, Nasdaq: FIGR) is publicly traded.
+I've been digging into the numbers, and Democratized Prime is processing over $1 billion per month in loan originations.
+Its HELOC pools have received an AAA rating from S&P, and the platform's parent company (Figure Technology Solutions, Nasdaq: FIGR) is publicly traded.
 This is real-world lending at scale, running on blockchain rails.

 Disclaimer: This article is for educational purposes only and is not financial advice.
 The author has consulting experience with Figure Technologies.
 Yields, rates, and product availability change frequently.
 Always verify current offerings directly with Figure Markets before making investment decisions.